nrk19/nrk19.com/README.md

 The apache_exporter container will be listening at port 9117 and will be supplying the information needed by prometheus.

 Now, we need to tell prometheus where to get the data.
 We will create a file called `prometheus.yaml`, and we will indicate the socket of the host that have the data we want to display.
-In this case **apache-exporter:9117** (docker-compose will resolve the address for us)
+In this case **apache-exporter:9117**

+> [!NOTE]
+> Since we have all the container in the same compose file, docker-compose will resolve the addresses for us

 ```yaml
 global: